-There are a few rules and features related to IFISAs that potential investors should consider.
+There are some important rules - and features - associated with IFISAs that potential investors should be aware of.

 Other IFISA rules include;